dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 }
 ```

-In the next example, function named `callback` are designated to callback by arguments of `[results.message, results.status, results.statusMessage]`.
+In the following example, a function named `callback` is designated as the callback, with arguments `[results.message, results.status, results.statusMessage]`.

 ```typescript
 import {FunctionPack} from '@devprotocol/khaos-core'